BrayanR03/BrayanR03/README.md

 # 💫 About Me:
-Graduated in Systems Engineering 💻| Passionate about Data Analysis 📊| Aspiring Data Analyst 📊 I believe that information is a fundamental pillar in decision-making.
+Bachelor in Systems Engineering 💻| Passionate about Data Analysis 📊| Aspiring Data Analyst 📊 I believe that information is a fundamental pillar in decision-making.
 My goal is to transform data into valuable insights—any data, anywhere, at any time.

 ## 🌐 Socials: